 (g) To make contracts, give guarantees and incur liabilities, borrow money at such rates of interest as the corporation may determine, issue its notes, bonds, and other obligations, and secure any of its obligations by mortgage or pledge of all or any of its property or any interest therein, wherever situated.

-(a) Every domestic corporation or foreign corporation authorized to do business in Liberia or foreign maritime entity registered under the provisions of section 13.1 shall designate a registered agent in Liberia upon whom process against such corporation or foreign maritime entity or any notice or demand required or permitted by law to be served may be served.
+(a) Every domestic corporation or foreign corporation authorised to do business in Liberia or foreign maritime entity registered under the provisions of section 13.1 shall designate a registered agent in Liberia upon whom process against such corporation or foreign maritime entity or any notice or demand required or permitted by law to be served may be served.
 The registered agent for a corporation having a place of business in Liberia shall be a resident domestic corporation having a place of business in Liberia or a natural person, resident of and having a business address in Liberia.